kylejb/LikedIn/README.md

-# LinkedIn API Wrapper - Like Posts
+# LikedIn

-Automatically like your favorite company's posts on LinkedIn.
+Automatically like your favorite company's posts on Linkedin in batches.

-## Environment variables
+## Environment Variables

 Create a `.env` file in the root folder with the following keys: